December 26, 2017

 The holidays can bring up all kinds of emotions.
 If someone close to you shares with you that they have had an experience of abuse or violence, it can be shocking, and often it’s difficult to know what to say.
 If it happens, here are some ways you can help:

-1. Listen compassionately and without judgment, even when you disagree or don’t understand
+Even when you disagree or don’t understand.

 Know that trauma— both the experience itself and how its impact stays with us— can be challenging to communicate clearly to others.
 Be patient.

-2. Let them guide the conversation
+2. Let Them Guide the Conversation

 Try not to interrupt, even though you may be feeling anxious to take action.
 Asking yes or no questions might force them into an area they don’t want to discuss.
 Instead, ask open-ended questions and let them decide how they want to answer.